-Five hundred and four patients and eighty-four family members from the Italian Network of Congenital Myopathies and the Italian Network of Limb-Girdle Muscular Dystrophy were studied by Savarese et al. (2016) using an NGS platform designated MotorPlex.
-MotorPlex is made up of 93 genes that are considered causes of non-syndromic myopathies that typically cannot be diagnosed clinically.
-Eighty-five percent of the patients were Italian, and 60% were male.
-All patients were classified according to their primary clinical presentation as LGMD (51%), congenital myopathy (CM) (32%), distal myopathy (3.8%), isolated hyperCKemia (3.4%), metabolic myopathy (MM) (1.2%), or other (8.6%).
+Five hundred and four individuals and an additional eighty-four unaffected family members from the Italian Network of Congenital Myopathies and the Italian Network of Limb-Girdle Muscular Dystrophy were studied by Savarese et al. (2016) using an NGS platform designated as MotorPlex.
+MotorPlex is made up of 93 genes that are considered causes of nonsyndromic myopathies that typically cannot be diagnosed clinically.
+Eighty-five percent of the participants were Italian, and 60% were male.
+All participants were classified according to their primary clinical presentation as LGMD (51%), CM (32%), distal myopathy (3.8%), isolated hyperCKemia (3.4%), MM (1.2%), or "other" (8.6%).
 Most cases were sporadic, but 96 were familial.
 Bioinformatic filters took into account population frequency and current variant annotation.
 Variants were further scrutinized based on clinical presentation, age of onset, and segregation analysis in family members when appropriate.
-As a result, 218 (43.3%) cases obtained a diagnosis, and 160 patients had candidate variants identified that were interesting, but unproven.
-LGMD genes were responsible in 115 patients.
+As a result, 218 (43.3%) cases obtained a diagnosis, and 160 individuals had candidate variants identified that were interesting, but unproven.
+LGMD genes were considered causative of the phenotype in 115 participants.
 In 30% of diagnosed cases the phenotype was atypical for that gene, expanding the understanding of the disease phenotype.
-The authors noted that some of the unsolved cases could be due to variants in genes not yet identified as causing NMD, and that ancillary tests such as comparative genomic hybridization (CGH) to detect copy number variants may be a necessary subsequent step.
-The conclusion of the study was that next generation sequencing (NGS) may become a universal first tier step in diagnosing heterogeneous conditions such as NMD.
+The authors noted that some of the unsolved cases could be due to variants in genes not yet identified as causing NMD, and that ancillary tests such as comparative genomic hybridization (CGH) to detect CNVs may be a necessary subsequent step.
+The conclusion of the study was that NGS may become a universal first tier step in diagnosing heterogeneous conditions such as NMD.